kiitdev/kiit-site/docs/foundations/kiit-result.md

     .onFailure { err -> println("could not register: ${err.message}") }
 ```

-`map` only touches the `Success` branch; `onSuccess`/`onFailure` run a side effect and return the `Result` unchanged, so the chain reads top-to-bottom regardless of which branch it's actually on.
+`map` only touches the `Success` branch. `onSuccess`/`onFailure` run a side effect and return the `Result` unchanged, so the chain reads top-to-bottom regardless of which branch it's actually on.

 <Spacer />